16-09-01: Summary Of Essay Nine Part One -- Dialectics And Substitutionism

-Indeed, if Newton's theory had been as spectacularly unsuccessful as Dialectical Marxism has been, his ideas would have been still-born as they rolled off the press.
+Indeed, if Newton's theory had been as spectacularly unsuccessful as Dialectical Marxism has been, his ideas would have been rejected soon after they rolled off the press.

 In addition, a continuing commitment to dialectics just because it was good enough for the 'founding fathers' of our movement -- and for no other reason -- is itself based on the sort of servile, dogmatic and conservative faith one finds in most religions.

 There is, indeed, something decidedly unsavoury witnessing erstwhile radicals appealing to tradition alone as their only reason for maintaining their commitment to such class-compromised ideas -- especially since this doctrine hasn't served us too well for over a century, and which remains unexplained to this day.

 Failure Substituted For Success

 More to the point: How and why have leading comrades fallen for this ideological con-trick?
 Why were such leading revolutionaries so easily duped?

 These and other related questions will be tackled in Part Two.